andrewmagill/andrewmagill.github.io/index.md

           <section>
             <video style="max-height: 550px;" data-autoplay src="video/create_ssh_host.mp4"></video>
             <p>
               In Geoweaver, hosts are the resources where we run our processes.
-Here we are registering a machine that we connect to through SSH.
+Here, we are registering a machine that we connect to through SSH.
             </p>
           </section>